 - 1. Cognitive and psychomotor skills are presented to the student during didactic and laboratory classes. - 2.
 After the student has completed a minimum of one trial and is ready for a competency clearance exam, they will submit on OneDrive (www.onedrive.com) a competency clearance request. - 3.
-The clinical instructors will assign the first of that exam as a competency clearance to the students based on the student and patient availability. - 4.
+When a student is up to clear on an exam, the student will do the first exam available of the day.. - 4.
 A trial exam and competency clearance exam on the same routine or procedure cannot be completed in the same day. - 5.
 The student may request clearances of any or all of the exams indicated for the current quarter or previous quarters. - 6.
 The student may not request clearances on any exams until they have been presented during didactic and laboratory classes. - 7.
 The student must clear on the specified number of clearances per quarter to insure successful completion of that quarter's clinical education module. - 8.
 The clearance forms must be completed and handed in to the appropriate personnel within two-week time period or the clearance will be considered invalid. - 9.
 Mailboxes have been placed at Inland Imaging Holy Family, Valley Hospital, Deaconess Hospital and Providence Sacred Heart.
 All evaluations and clearances need to be placed in the mailbox by the clinical instructor or the staff technologists.
 It is the clinical instructor's responsibility to pick up these forms on a weekly basis and submit them to the clinical coordinator or program director.